 Distance: Approximately 15 kilometers

-Day 9: Continue with wildlife Safari.
+Day 9: Continue with wildlife Safari or departure .

 Daily Hot Lunch & Hot water / tea on mountain